HomeOutdoor Living BlogHow to Clean Composite Decking: A 5-Step Guide

 How Often Do I Need To Clean Composite Decking?

+You may clean your deck as needed.
 We recommend a full-scale cleaning of your composite deck at least twice a year, and when temperatures are above 55 ℉ .
 Typically, it’s best to clean your deck at the transition of seasons, like from winter to spring and summer to fall.

-After you’ve completed a thorough cleaning of your deck, you can implement a simple upkeep routine for a quicker cleaning process in the future.
 Remember to contact the manufacturer before trying any chemicals or cleaners on your decking.

 Scroll to Top